-I’m a huge fan of the NVIDIA Shield.
-I’ve owned three of them (2015 Shield TV, 2017 Shield Pro & 2019 Shield TV “Tube”) and still use them every day.
+I’m a massive fan of the NVIDIA Shield.
+I’ve owned three of them (2015 Shield TV, 2017 Shield Pro & 2019 Shield TV “Tube”) and still use them daily.
 You can see my article on the differences between the three NVIDIA Shield TV models here.

-Except for the 2019 Shield TV “tube”, the performance is simply light-years ahead of everything else on the market.
-The Shield TV “Tube” is still good, but lacks the raw power of it’s bigger brother.
+Except for the 2019 Shield TV “tube,” the performance is light-years ahead of everything else on the market.
+The Shield TV “Tube” is still good but lacks the raw power of its bigger brother.

-With Dolby Atmos and Dolby Vision support, your audio and video are going to look and sound amazing.
-Even if you’re watching older, standard definition video, the Tegra+ CPU has an AI upscaling feature to make sure it looks the best it possibly can.
+With Dolby Atmos and Dolby Vision support, your audio and video will look and sound amazing.
+Even if you’re watching an older, standard-definition video, the Tegra+ CPU has an AI upscaling feature to make sure it looks the best it possibly can.

 The Nvidia Shield TV is a little more expensive than other Android boxes, but it’s worth the extra money.

 If you’re looking for a lower-priced alternative that can compete with NVIDIA, check out the Xiaomi Mi Box S or Google Chromecast with Android TV.
-They’re not as fast as the Shield TV, but they have rock-solid support and a great user experience as well.
+They’re not as fast as the Shield TV, but they have rock-solid support and a great user experience.

 Easily the highest performance Android TV there is!
 Power enough to be used as a Plex media server or game console with Steam or GeForce Now.
 If you want the best streaming experience you can get, then the NVIDIA Shield Pro is the one you want.